Auraqule/brace_finance_gate/README.md

 ## Support

-If you're having trouble with Lazerpay React Native SDK or your integration, please reach out to us at <help@lazerpay.finance> or come chat with us on Slack.
+If you're having trouble with Brace-finance React Native SDK or your integration, please reach out to us at <help@brace.finance> or come chat with us on Slack.
 We're more than happy to help you out.

 ## License